jtarrio/pascual/manual/chapter2.md

 What happens if you try to use a variable that you haven't declared?

-So far, we've seen calls to `writeln` with one argument and with three arguments.
-How many arguments can `writeln` take?
+So far, we've seen calls to `writeln` with one parameter and with three parameters.
+How many parameters can `writeln` take?
 Can it take two?
 Four?
 Twenty?
 Zero?
-How do you even pass zero arguments to `writeln`?
-Do you need to use parentheses if you have zero arguments?
-What even _happens_ if you pass zero arguments to `writeln`?
+How do you even pass zero parameters to `writeln`?
+Do you need to use parentheses if you have zero parameters?
+What even _happens_ if you pass zero parameters to `writeln`?

 Can you modify the program so it will also ask where the user is from?
 You may need to add another variable of type `string`.
 How do you think you can add another variable?
 Will semicolons be involved?
 Do you need to use the keyword `var` twice, or can you get away with using it only once?
 (Hint: I said that the keyword `var` _begins_ a variable declaration block.)